BradF-99/BradF-99/README.md

 # Hi, I'm Brad.

 ## About me
-* 🏢 I work as a **Mobile App Developer** at [**Channelup**](https://channelup.com.au/).
+* 🏢 I work as a **Mobile App Developer** *with a hint of DevOps* at [**Channelup**](https://channelup.com.au/).
 * 🎓 I've just finished my final semester of studies of my **Information Technology degree (Computer Science major)** at the *Queensland University of Technology*.
-* 👨‍💻 I specialise in **.NET / Xamarin development, DevOps, and cloud computing** - AWS, Azure, GCP, and Oracle Cloud are some providers I am familiar with.
+* 👨‍💻 I specialise in **.NET / Xamarin development, DevOps, and PaaS Cloud Technologies** - AWS, Azure, GCP, and Oracle Cloud are some providers I am familiar with.
 A non-exhaustive list of technologies I am familiar with (to some degree) are below.
-* 🏙️ I'm currently based in **Brisbane, Australia**, but all of my jobs (so far) have been remote work.
+* 🏙️ I'm currently based on the **Gold Coast** in **Queensland, Australia**.

 ## Am I open for new opportunities?

-Only if I wipe the production database at work - and if said new opportunity doesn't involve me doing a Revelian assessment again.
+Only if I wipe the production database at work.
+Hasn't happened yet - will keep you updated.

+All of my jobs (so far) have been remote work.
+If remote doesn't work, I'm willing to move within Australia for the right position.
+As of writing I'm eligible to work in Australia and New Zealand.
+I would be open to global opportunities when it is safe to travel again.

 ## Social Gubbins

 Feel free to send me a message!
 I may not use these platforms often, so if your message is time-critical your best bet is to send me an email.